OwenFelix/SDA2024_Group0/README.md

 # SDA2024_Group0

-You have to install PyQt5 to be able to run the geographical plots.
-You can install it by running the following command in your terminal:

-pip install PyQt5

 ## Project description
 lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nullam nec elit nec nunc ultricies ultricies.